StockNews.com Begins Coverage on CASI Pharmaceuticals (NASDAQ:CASI)

-A number of other brokerages have also issued reports on CASI.
-HC Wainwright decreased their target price on shares of CASI Pharmaceuticals from $12.00 to $10.00 and set a buy rating for the company in a research report on Tuesday, November 15th.
-BTIG Research cut their price target on shares of CASI Pharmaceuticals from $21.00 to $10.00 and set a buy rating for the company in a report on Wednesday, November 16th.
+Several other equities analysts also recently issued reports on the stock.
+BTIG Research dropped their price target on shares of CASI Pharmaceuticals from $21.00 to $10.00 and set a buy rating for the company in a research note on Wednesday, November 16th.
+HC Wainwright decreased their price objective on shares of CASI Pharmaceuticals from $12.00 to $10.00 and set a buy rating for the company in a research report on Tuesday, November 15th.

 Institutional Inflows and Outflows